rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### Simple Overview

-  You query a data category such as software product (node), and specify the data attribute that you want to query on that node such as `product` (attribute) by specifying attributes.
+  You query a data category such as software product (node), and specify any data attributes such as `product` (attribute) to retrieve data that is strored by that attribute.
 To get related data from other data categories (nodes), you use relationships to connect to other nodes, which enables you to combine other data categories (nodes) in one query. <br>
-  For example, you query the software product category (node) to get data about software products, and if you want to specify specific data, you reference an attribute on the node that stores the data or you can return all data for that node.

   #### Nodes in Technopedia